projectara/greybus-spec/source/special/svc.rst

 should be routed through the network.
 The AP Module is responsible for managing the mapping between Interfaces and |unipro| device ids.

-Greybus supports 5-bit |unipro| device IDs.
+Greybus supports 5-bit |unipro| Device IDs.
 Device ID 0 and 1 are reserved for the SVC and primary AP Interface respectively.

-The AP shall manage DeviceIDs of any attached Modules using this operation during :ref:`lifecycles_connection_management`.
+The AP shall manage Device IDs of any attached Modules using this operation during :ref:`lifecycles_connection_management`.

 Greybus SVC Interface Device ID Request